Alternate weekly collections coming to Lewes district

 Alternate Weekly Collections are a proven way to encourage householders to recycle more of their waste.
 Most councils in England have already moved to alternate weekly collections, including all other district and borough councils in East Sussex.

-The proposed change would mean an increase in the amount of waste recycled in the district and would reduce the amount of waste sent for incineration.
+The change will mean an increase in the amount of waste recycled in the district and would reduce the amount of waste sent for incineration.
 It would also mean fewer collection vehicles on the roads.

 Are you going to change recycling, food waste or garden waste collections?

-We are not considering changing how often we collect recycling, food waste or garden waste.
+We are not changing how often we collect recycling, food waste or garden waste.

 The day of the week that we collect your refuse and recycling may change to the same day of the week, then alternate each fortnight.
 Food waste would be collected on the same days.

-I already fill up my refuse bin each week, how would I manage with two weeks' worth of waste?
+I already fill up my refuse bin each week, how will I manage with two weeks' worth of waste?

-• On average, about 38% of refuse collected in Lewes district is food, waste which could have been recycled or composted.
+- On average, about 38% of refuse collected in Lewes district is food waste which could have been composted.

 If you currently have a slimline refuse bin (140 litre), you can request a larger refuse bin (240) here: